apimento/shopifyFrontEndDevChallenge/README.md

 Spacestagram is a Javascript React Front-End application using imge files pulled from NASA's Mars Rover Camera Api.

 ### Experience ###

+This was a excellent opportunity for me to practice all the skills I've been learning over the past 12 weeks as part of General Assembly's Software Engineering immersive program.

+I didn't want to simply meet the basic technical requirements for this challenge.
+Thus, my aim was to use specific visual and interactive design choices to communicate a strong sense of storytelling and create a delightful user experience.

 Throughout the process, I used Postman to check my API calls.
 I used Axios to make HTTP Requests

-This technical challenge was a excellent opportunity for me to practice all the skills I've been learning over the past 12 weeks as part of General Assembly's Software Engineering immersive program.

-I didn't want to simply meet the basic technical requirements for this challenge.
-Thus, my aim was to use specific visual and interactive design choices to communicate a strong sense of storytelling, and create a delightful experience for users.